So, if your response rates are below average, you do need to stress because the average isn’t impressive. I look at 7 easy hacks to buck the trend.

 You’ll know from Google Analytics whether the main entry points for visitors are your home page or particular landing pages.

 If they’re landing pages, make sure they’re targeted by industry, or click to an opt-in page where visitors can select their industries (see the 2 above).
-This is best done by capturing the minimum (in technology marketing it’s usually first and last name, email and maybe company) and providing a simple 3-part dropdown to enable industry selection with one click.
+This is best done by capturing the minimum (in b2b tech marketing) it’s usually first and last name, email and maybe company) and providing a simple 3-part dropdown to enable industry selection with one click.

 Another way is to capture the minimum data at opt-in, and gather other info sequentially with other emails.
 It’s up to you, but don’t interrogate your visitor on her first request; she’ll just click off and find what she wants elsewhere.